3035689025/Quarantine-Data-Dashboard/README.md

 ## Quarantine-Data-Dashboard

+ - An online dashboard project in Python utilizing 3rd party APIs
+ - Designed according to the agile approach
+ - Followed the Django framework and deployed on Heroku

 ### Vision statement
   For members of the HKSAR Covid Task Force who wish to access an overview of the current quarantine centres easily, the Quarantine Data Dashboard is a webpage that summarises and displays quarantine data, such as availability of quarantine centres and persons quarantined, and check its consistency.